There is a readme file in the zip file that gives instructions on how to install, uninstall, and play the map; but here are some highlights:

-A: Ouch!
-Well first off, I tried to pack as much as I could into the BSP (custom textures, models, and the nav file to name a few).
-But some things can’t be loaded via BSP (and can’t be packed by Compile Pal).
-For instance, to change the Headless Hatman to look like a demo or soldier bot you can only override that through a file in the custom folder; which can't (and probably shouldn't) be loaded via the BSP.
-There are also other custom files (the sentry idle sound was changed, the HHH’s sounds were all removed because of engine limitations, and the replacement of the English localization files) as far as I know, non of these can be loaded via the BSP.
+I tried to pack as much as I could into the BSP (custom textures, models, and the nav file to name a few).
+But some things can’t be loaded via BSP.
+For instance, to change the Headless Hatman spawn and death particle effect you can only override that through a file in the custom folder; which can't be loaded via the BSP (as far as I know).

-Q: What are the demo/soldier bots?
+Q: What are the demo bots?
 Are they regular TF2 bots?

 Q: Will you release the VMF?
 I want to see how you did X.

 A: Yes!
-I plan to release the VMF along with a prefab pack so people can make their own MVMS maps (I need to work on that prefix…)
+I plan to release the VMF along with a prefab pack so people can make their own RS maps

 custom asset citations: